 - Sudden onset of floaters or flashes of light.

-In the moments before your contacting one of the doctors at BVS, in certain situations, there are some things you can do immediately:
+In the moments before your contacting one of the doctors at BVS, there are some things you can do immediately:

-- For chemical exposure, flush the eyes with water for 15 minutes, and do not cover them.
+- For chemical exposure, flush the eyes profusely with water for 15 minutes,

-- Avoid rubbing any foreign objects in the eye, and try to gently rinse it away.
+- Avoid rubbing any foreign objects in the eye.
+Attempt to gently rinse it away.

 Your home and work first aid kits should include a rigid eye shield, eyewash, sterile gauze, and medical tape.

 Quick action in any eye emergency is critical.
-Call us at (206)464-0472, or click here to make an appointment with one of our eye doctors at Broadway Vision Source for immediate assistance.
+Call us at (206)464-0472, or click here to make an appointment with one of our eye doctors at Broadway Vision Source